The Power to Risk in the Cause of Christ

 Are you living in the middle of that curse on a church?
 Don’t let it happen to your life.
 You walked right up to the edge of a dream.
 And then some counselors come to you and they say, “I think maybe you’re cut out for this.
 It’s safer.”
 And everything in you is crying out, I want to do this for Christ and his kingdom.
 And you throw it away and enter forty years of wandering in middle class, prosperous, happy fame, success.

 There are perhaps some of you tucked away in little corners of this room that are sixty years old.
-And you’re right at the end of 40-year wandering.
+And you’re right at the end of forty-year wandering.
 Good.
 It can end.
 It can end at twenty, ten, fifteen, two.
 It can end.
 That’s why you’re here, I think, to walk out of that forty years of waste.
 That’s sad.
 That’s really sad.

 So far, I have tried to define risk, and I’ve tried to say God can’t risk.
 And I’ve tried to summon you to the biblical rightness of taking risks.
 And I’ve warned you against the folly of wasted forty years if you won’t risk.

 And now, finally, risks like what?
 What are some examples that you might face or that I have faced that might put some meat on this skeleton?
-I’ll give you a couple of examples: relationships, money, witness, ministry ventures
+I’ll give you a couple of examples: relationships, money, witness, and ministry ventures.

 If you love anybody, care about anybody, you’re into risk.
 And you’re into pain.
 My wife and I have been married 38 years, and we went on our 38th anniversary on the 21st of December to Red Wing, Minnesota.
 We have a tradition on our bed and breakfast outings once a year.
 And the tradition is to choose a chapter or a short book in the Bible.